 - Pour approximately 2 inches of vegetable oil into a large skillet and set the skillet on the stove on medium high heat.

-- Toss each piece of fish with the flour and shake well to remove excess.
+- Cover each piece of fish with the flour and shake well to remove excess.

-- When the fish is golden brown on each side remove and drain on paper towels, then season with salt and pepper.
+- When the fish is done remove and drain on paper towels.